 - People do not speak English.
 Learn basic Arabic words. naaam – yes, laa – No, min faDlik – Please, shukraan – Thank you, sabaaH alkhayr – Good morning.

 Will I do it again?

 Not really.
-There is more to experience in Egypt apart from Pyramids.
-It is once in a lifetime experience and I was extremely satisfied the way we did it.
-Moreover, there is lot more in this beautiful world awaiting me.
+There is more to experience in Egypt apart from the Pyramids.
+It is once in a lifetime experience and I was extremely satisfied with the way we did it.
+Moreover, there is a lot more in this beautiful world awaiting me.